DevExpress/devextreme-documentation/api-reference/_hidden/dxFileManagerContextMenu/items/items.md

 **Custom Items**

-To add a custom context menu item, you can specify its **text** and optional settings (for example, a file extension for a newly created file).
+To add a custom context menu item, you can specify its [text](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/contextMenu/items/#text) and optional settings (for example, a file extension for a newly created file).
+Use the [contextMenuItemClick](/Documentation/ApiReference/UI_Widgets/dxFileManager/Events/#contextMenuItemClick) event to handle clicks on custom context menu items.

 ---